“We are the lucky ones”

 But this is just an illusion.

 My trip to Italy made me realise that I didn’t even know what I should be worrying about.
 Not only did I not have control, but I was actually blind to the future.
 I’d been worrying about something as trivial as an imperceptible dent on a car, when, at that very moment, there were tumors growing inside me, that came very close to killing me.

 With this in mind, I began to realise that there was not point to worrying at all.
 But how was I going to stop?

 Breaking the ‘bad mail’ loop

 In the months prior to my diagnosis, I’d had various minor misfortunes.
 I’d got involved in a dispute over a car insurance claim, and the freeholder of the building I lived in was in dispute with the leaseholders.
-As a result, I’d had a few unwelcome letters through the post.
+As a result, I’d had a few unwelcome letters through the mail.

 I became quite preoccupied by the anxiety of receiving what I called “bad post”.
 I got so skilled at worrying about bad post that I’d devised a routine for doing it.
 Each morning when I woke up, I’d wonder what bad post would arrive that day.
 It would be on my mind at work, and my anxiety would increase on the way home, because I always checked the mail when I got home.
 By the time I was actually checking the mail, my heart would pound in my chest.
 And any news that arrived in the post would go around in my head all evening, as I rehearsed in my mind how I would respond the following day.

 My cancer diagnosis shed a new light on this little psychosis of mine.
 I began to see how absurd I was being, and how I was getting these issues entirely out of proportion.